• Skip to content

 4. Church Event Marketing

-Attendance for events is only as high as the church’s ability to get the word out or advertise the event.
+Attendance at events is only as high as the church’s ability to promote them or advertise them.

-It is important to create a marketing plan to ensure people are aware of the event and excited about it.
+It is important to create a marketing plan to ensure that people are aware of and excited about the event.

 Depending on whether the event is solely for the church or if it is open to the community dictates the kind of marketing or advertising that needs to be done.

-It could be as simple as posting the event on the church website, in the church bulletin, and in weekly announcements to as complex as printed brochures or advertisements on local radio or television.
+It could be as simple as posting the event on the church website, bulletin, and weekly announcements or as complex as printed brochures or local radio or television advertisements.

 Regardless, taking the time to think through who the target audience is and how to get the word out is an important part of successful event planning.